Deterministic Approximate EM Algorithm; Application to the Riemann Approximation EM and the Tempered EM: Materials and Methods

-Despite being one of the most common models the EM is applied to, the GMM have many known irregularities and pathological behaviours, see \cite{titterington_85, ho2016convergence}.
-Although some recent works, such as \cite{dwivedi2018singularity, dwivedi2020sharp}, tackled the theoretical analysis of EM for GMM, none of the convergence results for the traditional EM and its variants proposed by \cite{wu1983convergence, lange1995gradient, delyon1999convergence, fort2003convergence} apply to the GMM.
+\paragraph{Gaussian Mixture Model} Despite being one of the most common models the EM is applied to, the GMM have many known irregularities and pathological behaviours, see \cite{titterington_85, ho2016convergence}.
+Although some recent works, such as \cite{dwivedi2020singularity, dwivedi2020sharp}, tackled the theoretical analysis of EM for GMM, none of the convergence results for the traditional EM and its variants proposed by \cite{wu1983convergence, lange1995gradient, delyon1999convergence, fort2003convergence} apply to the GMM.
 The hypothesis that the GMM fail to verify is the condition that the level lines have to be compact ($M2$ $(d)$ in this paper).
-All is not lost however for the GMM, indeed, the model verifies all the other hypothesis of the general Theorem \ref{thm:main} as well as the tempering hypothesis of Theorem \ref{thm:tempered_EM}.
+All is not lost however for the GMM, indeed, the model verifies all the other hypotheses of the general Theorem \ref{thm:main} as well as the tempering hypotheses of Theorem \ref{thm:tempered_EM}.
 Moreover, in this paper as in the others, the only function of the unverified hypothesis $M2$ $(d)$ is to ensure in the proof that the EM sequence stays within a compact.
 The latter condition is the actual relevant property to guarantee convergence at this stage of the proof.
-This means that, in practice, if an tempered EM sequence applied to a GMM is observed to remain within a compact, then all the conditions for convergence are met, Theorem \ref{thm:tempered_EM} applies, and the sequence is guaranteed to converge towards a critical point of the likelihood function.\\ In the following, we give more details on the GMM likelihoods and the theorem hypotheses they verify.
-First, note that the GMM belongs to the curved exponential family with the complete likelihood:
+This means that, in practice, if an tempered EM sequence applied to a GMM is observed to remain within a compact, then all the conditions for convergence are met, Theorem \ref{thm:tempered_EM} applies, and the sequence is guaranteed to converge towards a critical point of the likelihood function.

+In the following, we provide more details on the GMM likelihoods and the theorem hypotheses they verify.
+First, note that the GMM belongs to the exponential family with the complete likelihood:

 and the observed likelihood:

 This is an exponential model with parameter: